Overview

 • This license application is subject to the Public Notification Administrative Process.

-• You will be required to obtain a Buyers Card ($20) through the State of Minnesota, Liquor Control Division at 444 Cedar Street, Suite 222, Saint Paul, MN 55101.
-You can also call them at 651-201-7500.
+• It will be necessary to obtain a Buyers Card from the State of Minnesota Department of Public Safety, Alcohol and Gambling Enforcement Division (AGED) at 444 Cedar Street, Suite 222, Saint Paul, MN 55101.
+You can also call them at 651-201-7507.

 Fees